Evercate/HMACAuthentication/README.md

 }
 ````

-Since pre-request scripts runs from outermost folder first we sadly cannot stop it running once on the wrong clientHmacPrefix everytime we go to a new service.
-It should be noted we tried to throw exception on the pre-request script above if we detected a different clientHmacPrefix than we desired.
-But then it never saved the value to the environment.
+Since pre-request scripts runs outermost folder first the first run on a new service will be with the old clientHmacPrefix.
+Throwing an error in the pre-request script that changes the clientHmacPrefix stopped the value from being persisted.
-Instead we have stored a variable named changedClientHmacPrefix if we detected so on each folder/request where we put the above script to set the *clientHmacPrefix* we can also add a simple test script that looks if we changed the value and then warns us to rerun the request again.
+Instead we have stored a variable named changedClientHmacPrefix which is true when we detected change to remind us to rerun the request.
+Place this on the same collection/folder as the main pre-request script but on the test tab (it will be run after the request)

 ```js
 var changed = pm.variables.get('changedClientHmacPrefix');